 Before we continue, you have an important question to consider: what does your warranty cover?

 This next step will involve removing the valve cover on your generator’s engine cylinder.
 We’re not going to get deep into the guts of the machine, but you may be voiding your warranty just by popping it open.
 If you can have a technician fix this for free, that may be a better idea than doing it yourself.

 If you’re not worried about your warranty, here’s what to do:

 - Locate the valve cover.
 This is a hood or cap bolted over the engine cylinder.
 It will often be square or hexagonal with a rounded top.

 - Remove the bolts holding the cover in place using a wrench or drill.
 Take the cover off and set it aside.

 - In some models, the gasket is built into the cover.
 More often, it’s a separate ring of thick rubber that sits between the cover and the casing.
-Take it out and look for signs of wear and tear.
+Take it out and look for signs of wear and tear on the gasket.
 If you find gaps or cracks, you know what’s behind your leak.

 - Use a clean rag with a little paint thinner to wipe down the surface where the gasket was sitting.
 Do the same to the inside of the cover.
-If there are stubborn chunks of grime, remove them with a plastic scraper.
+If there are stubborn chunks of grime, remove them with a plastic scraper, but be careful not to damage the machined surface that the gasket seals against.
 The cleaner the surface is, the better the seal will be.

 - Wipe any dust off your replacement gasket and insert it inside the valve cover.
 There may be openings to slot it over the bolts, or there could be a lip that slides over the edge of the cap.